Family Governance: Making it Work for Your Family

 Investment, Trust, and Foundation Focus

 A divorced first-generation wealth creator with four children and twelve grandchildren meets in person bi-annually over a weekend in a neutral location with the children and in-laws.
 None of the grandchildren, some of whom are young adults, are included.
-The main topic of the discussions is a review of family trusts and legacy, the investment allocations, and the family’s donor advised fund.
+The main topic of the discussions is a review of family trusts and legacy, the investment allocations, and the family’s donor-advised fund (DAF).
 The charitable allocation from the fund is rotated each year by family line so that all children and in-laws are involved in charitable activities.

 Heirs of an early 20th century industrialist (five lines of cousins) meet for a family reunion every other year in the town where the wealth was originally created.
 Some family members consistently attend, while others do not.
-At this point in time their only connection is the inherited, smaller “pockets” of wealth passed down through several generations, and the connection to the original family homestead, which is no longer occupied by any of the family members.
+At this point in time, their only connection is the inherited, smaller “pockets” of wealth passed down through several generations.
+All were connected to the original family homestead, which is no longer occupied by any of the family members.
 They spend the weekend together, review family history and legacy, catch up with one another, have a picnic, then go their separate ways.
 A handful of family members remain involved in several family foundations.

 A multi-billion-dollar family with four living generations holds an annual family meeting.
 Every family member over the age of 18 attends.
-The highly structured meeting with a firm agenda is held over a weekend and is focused on legacy and trusts, charitable giving, investments, and educating the younger generation on all aspects of the oversight of the family wealth structures and expected stewardship.
+The highly structured meeting with a firm agenda is held over a weekend.
+It is focused on legacy and trusts, charitable giving, investments, and educating the younger generation on all aspects of the oversight of the family wealth structures and expected stewardship.

 Five different families and five unique attempts at family governance.
-There is no standard “formula;” however, a good advisor can greatly assist a family with developing goals, objectives, and a format that works with the unique style and approach that best serves them.
+There is no standard “formula.”
+However, a good advisor can greatly assist a family with developing goals and objectives.
+They create a family governance format that works with the unique style and approach that best serves them.

 Beyond Lifestyle Management